joinpursuit/Pursuit-Core-Web/full-stack-express/express-connect-react/README.md

 ### The Base URL

 Before we get started, we have to think about a problem we are going to have.
-If we hard code `http://localhost:3003` into our react app, when we change it to be hosted online, we would have to go in to our app and change every single instance of `http://localhost:3003`- further if we decide to host our app on another service, we would have to go in and change it again.
+If we hard code `http://localhost:3003` into our react app, when we change it to be hosted online, we would have to go in to our app and change every single instance of `http://localhost:3003`.
+Further, if we decide to host our app on another service, we would have to go in and change it again.
+If we are working on our app locally (usually described as a development environment) and having it available online (usually described as a production environment), we would spend a lot of time switching the URLS back and forth.

-So, the way we are going to solve this is by using a bit of JavaScript logic.
+We would rather have the right URL depending on our situation set and we would like to include it just in one place, so we only have to update it one place if it changes.
+The way we are going to solve this is by using a bit of JavaScript logic.

+There are a few ways to do this, and depending on the goals (amount of safety, other app features).
+As you build different apps, you may see different approaches.

 There is a new folder inside your `src` folder called `util` - it is short for utility, and it's going to be a simple function that is going to determine the base of our URL.